Rise (2022 American film): Plot

 While playing a match, Giannis and Thanasis are scouted by drafters, particularly a young one named Haris Eleftheriou who is trying to convince the scout manager Paco to recruit the brothers.
 During the game Thanasis injures his leg; leaving Giannis to finish the game.
 Paco is unwilling to commit to them due to their status and Haris convinces Giannis to sign with him.
 True to their fears, none of the major teams are willing to sign Giannis; forcing him to have to play for recruitment.
 A Spanish league is willing to sign to him and will even grant Giannis citizenship, but he asks that his family also get recognized as well.
 Paco attempts to usurp Haris by offering them money, citizenship and immediate acceptance, but Haris will be dropped.
 Not willing to let go the person who fought for them, the Antetokounmpos turn down his offer.

 Haris reveals that the Spanish team will not sign him to them, but they will grant him eligibility to try out for the 2013 NBA draft.
 If he succeeds his whole family will be relocated to America.
 Giannis asks that Thanasis come with him as they and Haris arrive in New York City to meet with American agent Kevin Stefanides.
 Haris and Kevin continue to try and pitch Giannis to various recruiters and manage to speak with John Hammond who appears apprehensive, though they do manage to intrigue a representative from Nike.
 Giannis is nervous after hearing that he might not be good enough, but Thanasis supports him.
 At the draft, Giannis is thrilled to hear that the Milwaukee Bucks chose him as their fifteenth pick; securing his family's future.

-During the credits, it is revealed that Francis was eventually reunited with his family.
-Thanasis, Kostas and Alexandros all eventually joined the NBA as well while Charles died in 2017.